pkozul/ha-tts-bluetooth-speaker/README.md

 By this stage (after a reboot), you should be able to start using the TTS Bluetooth speaker in HA.

 Below is an example of how the component is configured.
-You need to specify the Bluetooth address of your speaker, and optionally set the volume level (must be between 0 and 1).
-If you've change your TTS cache directory (in your TTS config), then you should set the `cache_dir:` here to match.
+You need to specify the Bluetooth address of your speaker, and optionally set the `volume` level (must be between 0 and 1).
+If you find your speaker is not playing the first part of the audio (i.e. first second is missing when played back), then you can optionally add some silence before and/or after the original TTS audio hsing the `pre_silence_duration` and `post_silence_duration` options (must be between 0 and 60 seconds).
+If you've change your TTS cache directory (in your TTS config), then you should set the `cache_dir` here to match.

 ```
 media_player:
   - platform: tts_bluetooth_speaker
     address: [BLUETOOTH_ADDRESS]   # Required - for example, 00:2F:AD:12:0D:42
     volume: 0.45                   # Optional - default is 0.5
+#    pre_silence_duration: 1       # Optional - No. of seconds silence before the TTS (default is 0)
+#    post_silence_duration: 0.5    # Optional - No. of seconds silence after the TTS (default is 0)
 #    cache_dir: /tmp/tts           # Optional - make sure it matches the same setting in TTS config
 ```